 An adult should accompany all participating children.
 Each child should have a bag or basket to collect their eggs.
 Parents may wish to bring a camera for a picture of their child with the Easter Bunny.
 Please note that parking for this event should be on paved parking areas only.

 Nick Bencivengo is the Chairman of this year’s event.
 Anyone who wishes to make a donation to this event is asked to contact Nick at 203-901-9062.
 All donors will be acknowledged for their generosity at the Easter Egg Hunt.

 The annual Easter Egg Hunt is but one of many community events and activities sponsored by the Orange Lions Club each year.
-Among the other annual events are: the Community Thanksgiving Dinner, the Senior Pizza Party, a Comedy Night fundraiser, eye screenings for pre-schoolers, an annual Wine Tasting fundraiser, and giveaways for children at the Memorial Day parade.
+Among the other annual events are: the Community Thanksgiving Dinner, the Senior Pizza Party, a Comedy Night fundraiser, eye screenings for pre-schoolers, and an annual Wine Tasting fundraiser.
 In addition, the Orange Lions make contributions to many community organizations; and for many years, the Lions have run a Community Grants Program for local groups who are seeking funds for a special reason.
 In particular, the Orange Lions Club has made many gifts to the Case Memorial Library over the years for the purchase of large print books and audio tapes for the sight impaired and the general public.
-The Orange Lions also fund two $1,000 scholarships each year for students graduating from Amity High School.
+The Orange Lions also fund scholarships each year for students graduating from Amity High School.